 When was Floyd County, GA Created?

 Floyd County was established on December 3, 1832 from Cherokee County (portions of Floyd County were used to create Chattooga County (1838), Gordon County (1850), and Polk County (1851).
 Between 1840 and 1856, the General Assembly transferred land between Chattooga County and Floyd County on ten occasions).
-The county was named in honor of General John Floyd (1769 - 1839), soldier and a U.S. Congressman.

 Where can find Floyd County Birth, marriage, Divorce and Death Records?

 Floyd County vital records can be found at the Georgia Department of Health which has copies for copies of birth and death records since Jan 1919, copies of marriage since June 9, 1952 to 1996 and a Divorce records index since June 9, 1952.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Georgia for current fees and application process.